microsoft/BotFramework-WebChat/DIRECT_LINE_SPEECH.md

 > Sample code in this article is optimized for modern browsers.
 You may need to use a [transpiler](https://en.wikipedia.org/wiki/Source-to-source_compiler) (e.g. [Babel](https://babeljs.io/)) to target a broader range of browsers.

+## What is Direct Line Speech?

+Direct Line Speech is designed for Voice Assistant scenario.
+For example, smart display, automotive dashboard, navigation system with low-latency requirement on *single-page application* and *progressive web apps* (PWA).
+These apps usually are made with highly-customized UI and do not show conversation transcripts.

+You can look at our sample [13.a.customization-speech-ui](https://microsoft.github.io/BotFramework-WebChat/samples/13.a.customization-speech-ui) and [13.b.smart-display](https://microsoft.github.io/BotFramework-WebChat/samples/13.b.customization-smart-display) for target scenarios.

+Direct Line Speech is not recommended to use on traditional websites where its primary UI is transcript-based.

 ## Support matrix

 <table>